DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 Unfortunately, not much.
 Whistleblowers do not have an independent right to bring an SEC enforcement action and have no say in the SEC settlements of those cases.
 The Commission retains full prosecutorial discretion regarding which cases to investigate, prosecute or settle.
 It can be particularly difficult for whistleblowers if the SEC Staff declines to open an investigation or closes an investigation without bringing charges against the wrongdoers.
 By way of response, some SEC whistleblowers attempt to gain leverage by reporting their concerns to members of Congress or the media.
 Such attempts are almost always unsuccessful and can be counter-productive or violate employer confidentiality agreements.
 The best strategy for SEC whistleblowers is to attempt to provide the Staff with significant new evidence that will lead to the opening or re-opening of an investigation into the reported securities violations.

-Over the last decade, as of December 2020, only a handful of our whistleblower clients’ tips have resulted in an inquiry, investigation or examination by the SEC Staff.
+Since 2011, when our practice was founded, only a handful of our whistleblower clients’ tips have not resulted in an inquiry, investigation or examination by the SEC Staff.

 Absolutely.
 Anyone can report possible securities violations to the SEC directly without hiring a lawyer.
 However, if a whistleblower wishes to remain anonymous, pursuant to the program rules, they must retain a lawyer.